MatiasArriola/idiomatic.js/readme.md

 ### Testing

-Projects _must_ include some form of unit, reference, implementation or functional testing.
-Use case demos DO NOT QUALIFY as "tests".
-The following is a list of test frameworks, none of which are endorsed more then the other.

 Los proyectos _deben_ incluir alguna forma de testing - unit testing, functional testing etc. Las demos NO SE CALIFICAN como "tests".
 A continuación se incluye una lista de frameworks para testing, ninguno de los cuales recomiendo más que otro.

  * [QUnit](http://github.com/jquery/qunit)